 4: Personal Alarms

 Because of how prevalent car alarms are (and how often they are ignored), there’s a lot of debate about whether personal alarms work.
 However, anything that draws attention to you will reduce the likelihood of a completed assault.

 There are now many more options for self-defense alarms.
 These include voice-activated alarms on your phone.
 Phone alarms aren’t as loud, but they will be able to notify people around you about the attack.

-Self-Defense Weapons which Are Sometimes Effective
+Self-Defense Weapons that Are Sometimes Effective

 Because of all the controversy around guns (which we will NOT get into here!), it’s hard to find actual evidence about how effective carrying a gun is for preventing assaults on women.
-A lot of the evidence does point to the contrary though: Carrying guns doesn’t reduce the likelihood of a woman getting assaulted or raped.
+A lot of the evidence does point to the contrary, though: Carrying guns doesn’t reduce the likelihood of a woman getting assaulted or raped.
 This is likely to do with the fact that guns can’t be deployed quickly during assaults.

-In some cases, having a weapon can actually INCREASE a woman’s risk.
+In some cases, having a weapon can INCREASE a woman’s risk.
 Why?
 Because carrying a gun can give a woman a false sense of security.
 Researchers posited that,

 The fact that you have a gun may mean that you do things you shouldn’t be doing: you take chances you shouldn’t otherwise take; you go to places where it’s really not safe, but you feel safe… This added risk may overpower any protective effects.

 The bottom line?
 Carrying a firearm for self-defense is fine, but don’t rely on it alone to keep you safe!